ShuklaGroup/MaxEntVAMPNet/README.md

 However, solving this environment with conda can take a very long time.
 For this reason, we suggest starting from a conda environment with a working installation of [pytorch](https://pytorch.org/get-started/locally/) and then installing the remaining packages listed in the `.yml` file:

 ```
-conda env create -n maxent # Create a new environment
+conda create -n maxent # Create a new environment
 conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia # Installs pytorch in the current conda env (valid as of Apr 2023)
 conda install -c conda-forge deeptime dill mdtraj openmm seaborn tqdm
 ```